-Kent, Wash.-based retailer REI will debut its first feature-length film tomorrow, a project created through the company’s new production arm, REI Co-op Studios.
+Kent, Wash.-based retailer REI will debut a new documentary tomorrow, a project created through the company’s new production arm, REI Co-op Studios.
 The film, “Camp Yoshi,” follows the journey of Rashad Frazier, a Black outdoorsman and chef who builds a program to “curate custom outdoor adventures centered around shared meals.”

 In a teaser released last week, REI Co-op Studios hinted at a project with lots of heart and a clear message.

 After moving to Oregon and falling in love with the ability to explore the outdoors with ease with his wife and two daughters, Rashad Frazier knew he had to extend the invitation to others.
 Driven by the magic of his experiences, his background as a chef, and his love of good food and connecting people to incredible places that open up to conversation, he created Camp Yoshi, which curates custom outdoor adventures centered around shared meals and shared experience with the goal of creating a space for Black people and allies to unplug and in turn reconnect with the wilderness.
 By virtue of being in these places, Camp Yoshi’s trips transform historically segregated spaces into safe havens for community, conversation and nourishment.